lewagon/dotfiles/04-Front-End/02-CSS-components/04-Airbnb-homepage/README.md

 ## Start with one card only

-Before putting the 3 cards inside a "grid", try to design just one card!
+Before putting all 3 cards inside a "grid", start with one!

 ```html
 <div class="container">